wodkashorty/HarvestCraft-Translations/README.md

-Translations for HarvestCraft 1.7.10c
+Translations for HarvestCraft 1.7.10f
 =========================

 Welcome to the inofficial HarvestCraft Translation Repository

-To use your .lang files simply open the HarvestCraft.zip file, go to the assets/lang directory and insert the .lang files there.
+To use your .lang files, simply open the HarvestCraft.jar file, go to the assets/lang directory and insert the .lang files there.

 Feel free to add your own translations here.